tuckerTraywick/cs-resources/README.md

 C dynamic libraries: https://medium.com/@bdov_/https-medium-com-bdov-c-dynamic-libraries-what-why-and-how-66cf777019a7

-Printf a limited number of characters from a string: https://embeddedartistry.com/blog/2017/07/05/printf-a-limited-number-of-characters-from-a-string/
+How to print a limited number of characters from a string: https://embeddedartistry.com/blog/2017/07/05/printf-a-limited-number-of-characters-from-a-string/

 pthreads tutorial: https://hpc-tutorials.llnl.gov/posix/what_are_pthreads/